The Women in the Life of Sisyphus: Lost in the translation of Albert Camus

 Video of the fuller, 2018 dance choreography by Yoann Bourgeois, PASSANTS, staged in Lyon, France, to close the Biennial of Dance.
 The shorter performance in the PANTHEON, The Mechanics of History (2017), belongs to this longer version of the artist's exploration of modern Sisyphean man.

-In the course of mythical time, this and other love affairs by Sisyphus define the figure that the Black-figure ceramists of pre-Socratic Greece show us next to the queen of the Underworld, Persephone, fulfilling his penitential task, over and over again (the large white rock or disc on those venerated ceramic vases being often read as a metaphoric mirror image of the sun rising and setting out in the world of the living!).
+In the course of mythical time, as illustrated above by the various vases from Munich's Staatliche Museum of Antiquities, this and other love affairs by Sisyphus underline the importance that the Black-figure ceramists of pre-Socratic Greece saw in Sisyphus's "dance" up and down the fateful mountain of the Underworld, His punishment is, if the reader will allow me, a precursor of a Jesus carrying the Cross!
+And Persephone, making sure that the condemned fulfill his penitential task, over and over again, opens yet other dimensions to the way this myth richly addressed the problem of death and dying in the world (the large white rock or disc on those venerated ceramic vases being often read as a metaphoric mirror image of the sun rising and setting out in the world of the living!).
 In brief, I will come back to Persephone and her own role in the ancient meaning of Sisyphus, but it must also be pointed out that while the hero’s name was to become synonymous in Greek with deceit and astute lying in order to achieve an end, and that in the case of Anticlea’s rape as that of Tyro, daughter of Sisyphus’ own brother Salmoneus, there were reasons for, well, his wrongdoing in these situations, which may be consulted and considered in the deceiver’s curriculum, so to speak, but which would make this essay a bit longer than I wish it to be now, if I were to summarize these stories.
-But two very significant pieces of evidence that enable us to form a very different understanding of Sisyphus than that offered in the philosophy of the Absurd, involve, first, Sisyphus as a sort of engineering benefactor of the old city of Ephyrus, which we know as Corinth, when he sells to a river deity named Aesopus the information on the identity of his daughter’s rapist --- none other than Zeus, high god of Olympus! – if this same Aesopus shows Sisyphus how to bring water to the town of Corinth.
+But two very significant pieces of evidence that enable us to form a very different understanding of Sisyphus than that offered in the philosophy of the Absurd, involve, first, Sisyphus as a sort of engineering benefactor of the old city of Ephyrus, which we know as Corinth, when he sells to a river deity named Asopus the information on the identity of his daughter’s rapist --- none other than Zeus, high god of Olympus! – if this same Asopus would pay Sisyphus for this information.
+Amazingly, Asopus pays him for the revelation by bringing fresh water to the town of Corinth, the city where Sisyphus, and his father before him, reigned as monarchs.
 Essentially, Sisyphus promotes commerce and turns the port into a key point for the navigation and history of that time and afterwards, by that revelation and trickery.
-Of course, this will be one of the many charges brought against him when he is sentenced to go to the Underworld and assume his punishment, … or punishments, I should say, since there is more than one occasion for such sentences pronounced against him.
+Of course, this affront to Zeus will be one of the many charges brought against him when he is sentenced to go to the Underworld and assume his punishment, … or punishments, I should say, since there is more than one occasion for such sentences pronounced against him.

 City of Myth, pastel painting by the author, 19" x 25", 2008